hnkansai/hnkansai_talks/README.md

 ## HN Kansai 74

+- VirtualDOM in React - by Alexey Ivanov

+## HN Kansai 73 - Osaka -

+- The Linux Desktop: How Much Has It Progressed? - By Raphael Guyot

 ## HN Kansai 11 - Kobe - 30 August 2013

 - VFX Camera Tracking - by David Morris